jjaucian/Bottle-Opener/README.md

 # Bottle-Opener
-An apps that collects data through serial interfaces
+An app that collects data through serial interfaces